 The taste slowly turns bitter and dry.
-This means it is the time to go for a new cigar.
+This means it is time to go for a new cigar.
 The cigar should not be extinguished at this time.
-It should be left as it is in ash tray and thrown away when it is extinguished.
-Deliberately trying to extinguish a cigar can result in a foul odour.
+It should be left in the ashtray and thrown away when it is extinguished.
+Deliberately trying to extinguish a cigar can result in a foul odor.

 Storing a Cigar – Cigar Humidors

 Cigars are stored in humidors and kept in controlled humidity and temperatures.
 Ideally, cigars should be kept at room temperature at 60 to 70 percent humidity.
 Cigars can be stored for several years in cigar humidors.